 - Self-Service Machines Are In English: Don’t worry if you don’t speak German because the ticket machines (and train station signs) are all in English.

-- DB Navigator App: Download the Deutsche Bahn’s official app to book tickets, check timetables, and do other helpful stuff.
+- DB Navigator App: Download Deutsche Bahn’s official app to book tickets, check timetables, and do other helpful stuff.

 - Download The Rail Planner App: There are a number of rail apps but we like the Eurail App — it essentially has the timetables/info for every train in Europe and it doesn’t require an internet connection.

-- Cheap Tickets Are Non-Refundable: One downside to cheap tickets is that they’re non-refundable and there is a fee to change (but you can’t do it the day of travel).
+- Cheap Tickets Are Non-Refundable: One downside to cheap tickets is that they’re non-refundable and there is a fee to change (but you can’t do it on the day of travel).